Remee: 2008–10: X Factor, Eurovision 2008

 In 2008, he became one of the original judges with Thomas Blachman and Lina Rafn searching for talent in the Danish version of the TV-show X-Factor.
 He mentored the Under 25s category, which consisted of Martin Hoberg Hedegaard, Laura Arensbak Kjaergaard and Basim Moujahid.
 All of his acts reached the semi-final, with Hedegaard and Kjaergaard finishing as winner and runner-up respectively.

 The same year, he co-wrote the German entry for the Eurovision Song Contest 2008, "Disappear", performed by No Angels.

 In 2009, Remee returned to the judging panel alongside Blachman and Rafn for the show's second season.
 Remee mentored the Groups category for his second season, which consisted of Alien Beat Club, Asian Sensation and Tårnhøj.
 Alien Beat Club reached the final, but lost out to Rafn's last act Linda Andrews.
 Remee continued as a judge for the third season, with Soulshock and Pernille Rosendahl replacing Blachman and Rafn.
 He mentored the Under 25s category, which consisted of Tine Midtgaard Madsen, Jesper Boesgaard and Anna "Faroe" Nygaard.
 Nygaard was eliminated in week 5 of the live shows, Boesgaard was eliminated in week 6 and Nygaard lost out to Thomas Ring Petersen, mentored by Rosendahl.
 Remee confirmed his departure after the final of season 3 and his replacement for the fourth season was Cutfather.

 2013–present: Return to X Factor

 In 2013, Remee returned as a judge for the seventh season of X Factor alongside original fellow judges Thomas Blachman and Lina Rafn, replacing Anne Linnet.
 For his fourth year on the show, Remee was given the Over 23s category, which consisted of Lucy Mardou, Pernille Nordtorp and Steffen Gilmartin.
 Gilmartin was eliminated in week 4, Nortorp was eliminated in week 6 and Mardou lost out in the final to Anthony Jasmin, mentored by Blachman.

 It was confirmed in August 2014 that Remee would return for season 8 in 2015.
-Remee won as winning mentor in season 8 with Emilie Esther, again in season 9 with Embrace and in season 10 with Morten Nørgaard; Remee is now the mentor with the most wins in Danish X Factor history.
+Remee won as winning mentor in season 8 with Emilie Esther, again in season 9 with Embrace and in season 10 with Morten Nørgaard.